inflex-io/early/README.md

 ```

 Two provided instances out of the box are `Either e` and `Maybe`, but
-others can be added freely, such as a a `Failure e a` type of your
+others can be added freely, such as a `Failure e a` type of your
 library, etc.

 ### Why not `ExceptT` or exceptions?